The Editors’ Quote of the Day:

 The Survivalist’s Odds ‘n Sods

-SurvivalBlog presents another edition of The Survivalist’s Odds ‘n Sods— a collection of news bits and pieces that are relevant to the modern survivalist and prepper from “JWR”.
+SurvivalBlog presents another edition of The Survivalist’s Odds ‘n Sods.
+This column is a collection of news bits and pieces that are relevant to the modern survivalist and prepper from JWR.
 Our goal is to educate our readers, to help them to recognize emerging threats, and to be better prepared for both disasters and negative societal trends.
 You can’t mitigate a risk if you haven’t first identified a risk.
-Today, we look at some new compact off-grid power system options.
+In today’s column, news of more saber-rattling over the Ukraine War.

 Continue reading“The Survivalist’s Odds ‘n Sods”